Rule 14. Subpoenas

 (a)(7) Failure to obey a subpoena without reasonable excuse may be deemed a contempt of the court responsible for its issuance.

 (a)(8) Whenever a material witness is about to leave the state, or is so ill or infirm as to afford reasonable grounds for believing that the witness will be unable to attend a trial or hearing, either party may, upon notice to the other, apply to the court for an order that the witness be examined conditionally by deposition.
 Attendance of the witness at the deposition may be compelled by subpoena.
-The defendant shall be present at the deposition and the court shall make whatever order is necessary to effect such attendance.
+The defendant shall be present at the deposition and the court shall make whatever order is necessary to affect such attendance.

 (b) Subpoenas for the production of records of victim.